 Dining on Olive & June’s patio is probably the closest thing we’ve experienced to eating in an upscale treehouse, with three stories of spacious patio wrapping around a giant 200-year-old oak tree near 35th and MoPac.
 We enjoy just about all of their Italian specialties, but their house-made pasta and wine list are where they really shine.

-Lolo’s is a natural wine bar located on the East Side, and while their inside remains closed, they’ve recently opened up their patio.
+Lolo’s is a natural wine bar located on the East Side with a spacious patio.
 In addition to wine, they have a small, but well-curated selection of snacks, with things like pretzels, tinned fish, and a baguette with some of the best butter we’ve ever had.
 Wines are available by the bottle, with a limited daily selection of wines by the glass.

 The Little Darlin’ is right off William Cannon and South Congress, and it’s a great place to unwind or spend a chill Sunday afternoon on the picnic tables in the huge patio out back.
-There are craft beer and cocktails, outdoor games like horseshoes, a covered patio with darts, pool tables inside, and a stage for live music, though some of that is on pause for the time being.
-The food can be hit or miss, so just stick with the basics, like the burger or the carnitas sliders.
+There are craft beer and cocktails, outdoor games like horseshoes, a covered patio with darts, pool tables inside, and a stage for live music.
+As far as food, stick with the basics, like the burger or the carnitas sliders.

-While Lenoir is perhaps best-known for their very affordable tasting menu, under current circumstances they’re offering a pared-down “hot weather food menu” of dishes like cold summer canneloni and garam masala pork chops with watermelon curry.
-The inside is currently closed, but they’ve converted their large, outdoor wine garden into a charming dining area, complete with hanging lanterns and colorful tablecloths.
-You can reserve a table on their website.
+While Lenoir is perhaps best-known for their very affordable tasting menu, and they’ve converted their large, outdoor wine garden into a charming dining area, complete with hanging lanterns and colorful tablecloths.

 Hanging out with dogs is a whole lot cheaper and more fun than therapy, so here’s your chance to do so even if your landlord doesn’t allow pets.
 The entire “patio” at Yard Bar off Burnet is an enormous fenced-in dog park/playground, with a full bar inside.
 Sometimes you just need a cocktail after a long day at work - but most other times adding hounds into the mix cures all ails.

 Kinda Tropical feels, as you might have guessed, kind of tropical, with pulled jackfruit sandwiches, yuca fries, and tamari-glazed chicken wings, alongside things like avocado toast.
-Typically, the inside operates as a minimarket, selling beer, wine, and snacks, while the back patio houses a number of spread out tables.
-Currently, dine-in service is only available on the patio, but you can still snag most of the marketplace items for takeout on your way home.
+The back patio has bunch of spread out tables.

-Not only do they serve some of the best breakfast tacos in town, but Cherrywood also has a spacious, dog-friendly, tree-covered patio/music venue where you’ll sometimes see the gardener carefully nurturing his potted plants.
+Not only do they serve good breakfast tacos, but Cherrywood also has a spacious, dog-friendly, tree-covered patio/music venue where you’ll sometimes see the gardener carefully nurturing his potted plants.
 If this wasn’t clear from our previous sentence, Cherrywood is a highly Austin-y place to have some laid-back time outside.

 As we mentioned above, Better Half Bar shares a patio with sister brewery, Holdout Brewing.
 And while they don’t serve the same smash burger as their spot across the lawn, they have an equally tasty cheeseburger as well as a full menu of sandwiches, pastas, and salads.
 If you’re there early, grab a chicken biscuit sandwich and the cauliflower tots with beet ketchup are great any time of day.
-They also have a great Happy Hour daily from 1-4pm with $5 burgers and $1 Pearl beers.
+They also have a great Happy Hour.

 If your priorities are twinkly lights, striped straws, and the general feeling that you’re in the middle of an Instagram photo, you’ll want to be at Josephine House.
 This is the place to sip a fancy gin cocktail in a cozy outdoor booth while eating the kind of food that tastes as good as it looks in pictures.